kakers444/slcsp/README.md

 zipcode,rate
 41101,

 The default input is in the slcsp.csv file.
-To run it, navigate to the directory and enter: python slcsp_script.py slcsp.csv

 The original prompt for this program is found below.